fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 8. What is the Stable Abstractions Principle?

+9. How do you extend functionality of stable components?

+10. How does OCP relate to SAP?
+Can you implement that OCP with just a function?

-9. How can you measure the abstractness of a component?
+11. How can you measure the abstractness of a component?

-10. What is the I/A graph?
+12. What is the I/A graph?

-11. What is the Zone of Pain?
+13. What is the Zone of Pain?

-12. What is the Zone of Uselessness?
+14. What is the Zone of Uselessness?

-13. What is the Main Sequence?
+15. What is the Main Sequence?

 <a id="org729c413"></a>